kisaro247/rhdh-idp/README.md

 - on "devhub-deploy"
     - First separately sync the Demo Project, operator subscription and Operator Group
     - Wait until the RHDH Operator Installation is done
-    - Sync the rest, should sync, but devhub pods will fail
+    - Sync the rest

-- Retrieve the token from secret rhdh-k8s-sa-token and base64-decode it
+8. Try login

+- Get route to rhdh and try to login
+  - - Sign in with Github

 ## Additional infos